BV-BRC/BV-BRC-Docs/docroot/quick_references/services/msa_snp_variation_service.md

   - **Copy:** Copies the selected items to the clipboard.
   - **Move:** Allows moving of the file to another folder.

-More details are available in the [Action Buttons](../action_bar.html) Quick Reference.
+More details are available in the [Selection Action Bar](../action_bar.html) Quick Reference.

 ## References
 1. Katoh K., Misawa K., Kuma K., Miyata T. MAFFT: a novel method for rapid multiple sequence alignment based on fast Fourier transform.
 Nucleic Acids Res.
 2002;30:3059–3066.